1991-glitch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello changes the group owner to school for the file hello
+id prints the effective username of the current user